carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - Next is the named parameter test_size this is the fraction of the dataset that is used for testing, in this case 0.2 means 20% of the data will be used for testing.
 - random_state controls the shuffling of the dataset, setting this value will reproduce the same results (assuming you give the same integer) every time it is called.
 - shuffle which can be either True or False, it controls whether the order of the rows of the dataset is shuffled before splitting.
 It defaults to True.
 - stratify is a more advanced parameter that controls how the split is done.
-By setting it to target the train and test sets the function will return will have roughly the same proportions (with regards to the number of penguins of a certain species) as the dataset.
+By setting it to target the train and test sets the function will return will have roughly the same proportions as the dataset.

 ## One-hot encoding

 A neural network can only take numerical inputs and outputs, and learns by calculating how “far away” the species predicted by the neural network is from the true species.
 When the target is a string category column as we have here it is very difficult to determine this “distance” or error.
 Therefore we will transform this column into a more suitable format.
 Again there are many ways to do this, however we will be using the one-hot encoding.
 This encoding creates multiple columns, as many as there are unique values, and puts a 1 in the column with the corresponding correct class, and 0’s in the other columns.

 TBC